AnnikaV9/hcclient/README.md

 ## Colors <a name="colors"></a>
 The default color scheme can be overidden with a configuration file.
 See [Configuration](#configuration) for more information.<br />
-A list of valid colors can be viewed with `--help`.
+A list of valid colors can be viewed with `--colors`.

 ```
 $ hcclient --colors